 Following the completion of fiscal year 2015, the Compensation Committee determined that the company's cumulative revenue was \$751.3 million for the FY2013-FY2015 Performance Period, missing the objective by 51%, and that its cumulative operating profits for the FY2013-FY2015 Performance Period were \$17.7 million, missing the objective by 91%.
-Accordingly, each Named Executive Officer's long-term compensation plan award for the FY2013-FY2015 Performance Period was forfeited and no amounts were paid in respect of such awards.
+Accordingly, each Named Executive Officer's long-term compensation plan award for the FY2013-FY2015 Performance Period were paid in respect of such awards.